 Please reach out to State Library staff for any questions or ideas you have, we are happy to talk through a project idea.

-Please keep us up to date with any changes to your library director and your grant coordinator.
+Please keep us up to date with any changes to staffing that will impact this process.
 In your library’s online profile, you can log in to change the name of previous grant coordinators and/or add anyone else you’d like us to keep in contact with.
-If you would like help with this, please let us know by sending an e-mail to firstname.lastname@example.org.
+If you would like help with this, please let us know by sending an e-mail to email@example.com.

-The range of allowable expenditures is quite large.
+The range of allowable expenditures is quite large, from giveaway books to technical equipment.
 However, there are also things which state funds generally cannot be used for, including any design work of Summer Reading materials.
 (These are provided to all libraries through access to the statewide summer reading program, which includes graphic design materials.)
 If you are unsure about a proposed grant-related cost, please ask!

 Ready to Read grant funds are distributed in December of each year.
 Library funding structures vary widely across the state.
 Some libraries directly deposit grant funds into their accounts, some libraries have a fiscal agent – such as their city or county – who take responsibility for the grant funds.